Rosso84/Enterprise2_exam/README.md

 -Provides Swagger documentation for all endpoints

--Provides a starting class that can be used to start the application and see the UI for the Swagger documentation that uses H2 an embedded SQL database .
+-Provides a starting class that can be used to start the application and see the UI for the Swagger documentation that uses H2, an embedded SQL database for testing, and Postgres for real database  .

 -Each endpoint uses Wrapped Responses.